 Impact on Health, Safety, and Job Performance

-Substance abuse among seafarers can severely impact their health, safety, and job performance.
-They often work 67 to 70 hours a week, for 2.5 to 8.5 months.
-This leads to high stress and fatigue, making them more susceptible to substance abuse.
+Substance abuse among seafarers can greatly affect their health, safety, and work performance.
+They often work 67 to 70 hours per week, sometimes continuously for 8 to 12 months.
+This results in high levels of stress and fatigue, making them more prone to substance abuse.

-The effects of substance abuse on the maritime industry are significant:
+The impact of substance abuse on the maritime industry is considerable:

 Legal and Environmental Consequences